The Oxford University Media Society, in its current form, has a relatively short history.

 These speakers included: Amanda Berry OBE; John Witherow; Jeremy Paxman; Peter Bazalgette; David Abraham; Libby Purves; Danny Cohen; John McAndrew; Andrew Mullins; Peter Fincham; Sir Martin Sorrell; Paul Kenyon; and Will Hutton.

-Since the previous society ceased to exist, the media landscape has shifted dramatically – with “new media” companies and social media platforms threatening the dominance of traditional legacy and private media.
-As a result, our understanding of the media industry is not always clear, and for the next generation of consultants, radio producers, PR executives, social media gurus, television critics, and the like, it is important to keep a close eye on the media industry.
+Since the previous society ceased to exist, the media landscape has shifted dramatically, with “new media” companies and social media platforms threatening the dominance of traditional legacy and private media.
+As a result, our understanding of the media industry is not always clear, and for the next generation of consultants, radio producers, PR executives, social media gurus, television critics, and the like, it is important to keep a close eye on the constantly evolving media industry.

-In light of this, Theo decided to gather support for the initiative, and at the beginning of 2018, we were made an officially accredited society by University of Oxford, and there is a full committee of students continuing to organise the revival and future of the society under the supervision of Senior Member Alan Rusbridger, Principal of Lady Margaret Hall (University of Oxford) and former editor of The Guardian newspaper.
+In light of this, Theo decided to gather support for the initiative, and at the beginning of 2018, we were made an officially accredited society by University of Oxford.
+There is a full committee of students continuing to organise the revival and future of the society under the supervision of Senior Member Alan Rusbridger, Principal of Lady Margaret Hall (University of Oxford) and former editor of The Guardian newspaper.

 We hope that you can join us and be a part of our history.